Skip to content

 • Additionally, by allowing candidates to demonstrate their skills and capabilities in a realistic setting, candidates are able to self-select, leading to higher job satisfaction.

-• Toggl Hire’s Test Library is a robust resource of professionally crafted questions to help you create the perfect job simulation assessment.
+• Toggl Hire’s skills test library is a robust resource of professionally crafted questions to help you create the perfect job simulation assessment.

-• In a customer service job simulation, candidates may interact with a simulated customer to assess how they communicate, solve problems, and interact.
+• In a customer service job simulation, candidates may interact with a simulated customer to assess their communication, problem-solving, and interaction skills.

 • For a software development role, the simulation might involve writing code to solve a real-world problem.

-• And in a sales position, candidates could be challenged to make a sales pitch to a simulated customer.
+• In a sales position, candidates could be challenged to make a sales pitch to a simulated customer.

 job simulations in the hiring process